Nuxnuxx/showcase_go/course/follow.md

 }
 ```

-So here we are binding the whole body we receive from the form into a fresly new user variable then we create the user and if there is no error we redirect to the home page.
+Here we get the data we get from the form and pass it to a struct user to then create it with our function.

 We still have some work to do on the view, just to add the endpoint in which we want to send the post request here ```<form action="/register" method="post">```.